"A diverse scheme is in place to regenerate, showcase and re-animate one of the oldest and finest parts of Leicester"

 - Time Scale2012 - Ongoing

 The purpose of the project is to regenerate Leicester’s historic market area, to showcase and re-animate one of the oldest and finest parts of Leicester, making it more attractive to residents, visitors and businesses.
 Leicester Market is one of Britain’s oldest and most popular markets.
 The market sits within a conservation area, surrounded by many attractive buildings and has been at the heart of the city for generations, with a large number of loyal users.

 Regeneration of the market is a cornerstone of the City Mayor’s strategy for Connecting Leicester.
 It will create a destination shopping experience in the food hall, alongside a prominent new public realm space for civic and community events, broadening the area’s appeal and re-connecting it with the main high street shopping area.

 The new public realm and associated investment in the market facilities will transform this special conservation area acting as a key catalyst in the regeneration of the surrounding area; attracting investors and developers to transform the shops and buildings in the adjoining streets, raising its profile as a place for retail and leisure uses and animating the space into the evenings and weekends.

-Ultimately we aim to broaden the markets’ appeal, attract new customers and new businesses to ensure that the market is at the heart city’s offer serving residents and visitors for generations to come.
+Ultimately GSA aims to broaden the market’s appeal and attract new customers and new businesses to ensure that the market is at the heart city’s offer serving residents and visitors for generations to come.